Community Development Block Grants/Entitlement Grants

 Reporting

-Performance Reports: Monitoring is "risk-assessment based" with high-risked grantees receiving priority status for monitoring and review.
+Performance Reports: Program performance monitoring is conducted by field office staff.
+Monitoring is "risk-assessment based" examining several risk analysis factors with high-risk grantees receiving priority status for monitoring and review.

 Auditing